DavidKrGH/BackupScript/README.md

 ### Mounting the repository ###

 Restic allows you to make the contents of a backup repository accessible as a regular file system on your computer or server.
 This allows you to access individual files or directories within the repository without having to restore the entire backup.
 This process is called mounting.
-How to mount a repository can be found in the instructions from "BackupScripts>SetupInstuctions>Mount_Repository".
+How to mount a repository can be found in the instructions from "BackupScript>SetupInstuctions>Mount_Repository".
 How to use a mounted repository is described in the documentation of restic.